idblr/ndi/README.md

 library(ndi)
 library(ggplot2)
 library(sf)
-library(tidycensus) # a dependency for the "ndi"" package library(tigris) # a dependency for the "ndi"" package
+library(tidycensus) # a dependency for the "ndi" package library(tigris) # a dependency for the "ndi" package

 # -------- #
 # Settings #